ClustRecNet: A Novel End-to-End Deep Learning Framework for Clustering Algorithm Recommendation: Conclusion

-We developed ClustRecNet – a novel recommendation framework to identify the most suitable clustering algorithms for a given dataset, showing that deep learning models can be effectively used to tackle this challenging issue.
-First, we generated a variety of synthetic datasets, employing different data generation strategies.
-Second, we applied 10 popular clustering algorithms on each of the datasets to evaluate their performance.
-The suitability of clustering algorithms for each dataset was assessed using ARI and encoded as a binary vector, convenient for multi-label classification tasks.
+We developed ClustRecNet – a novel recommendation framework to identify the most suitable clustering algorithm(s) for a given tabular dataset, thus proving that deep learning can be effectively used to tackle this challenging issue.
+First, we generated a diverse synthetic dataset repository, employing well-established data generation strategies used in clustering.
+Second, we carried out 10 popular clustering algorithms on each dataset from this repository, assessing the quality of the obtained clustering solutions.
+The suitability of clustering algorithms for each dataset from our repository was evaluated using ARI, and encoded as a binary vector convenient for multi-label classification tasks.
 Third, we designed and tested a DL-based hybrid network architecture with a CNN block, two residual blocks, and an attention mechanism.
-Such an architecture allows us to extract both low-level and high-level data features, with the attention mechanism highlighting critical features.
+Such an architecture allowed us to extract both low-level and high-level data features, with the attention mechanism highlighting critical features.

-The proposed recommendation framework based on this architecture was evaluated across a variety of synthetic and real-world benchmarks, consistently outperforming conventional cluster validity indices, such as Silhouette, Calinski-Harabasz, Davies-Bouldin, and Dunn, as well as state-of-the-art AutoML approaches, such as ML2DAC, AutoCluster, and AutoML4Clust, thus offering an enhanced practical solution for unsupervised learning tasks.
+The proposed recommendation framework was evaluated across a variety of synthetic and real-world benchmarks, consistently outperforming conventional cluster validity indices such as Silhouette, Calinski-Harabasz, Davies-Bouldin, and Dunn as well as state-of-the-art AutoML approaches such as ML2DAC, AutoCluster, and AutoML4Clust, thus offering an enhanced practical solution for unsupervised learning tasks.

 Future research could build upon this framework in several directions.
-First, integrating into the model pipeline dimensionality reduction techniques, such as principal component analysis or autoencoders, could further optimize the system's performance in high-dimensional spaces, particularly in scenarios where the feature set is large or sparsely populated.
-Additionally, exploring alternative feature extraction methods, such as graph neural networks, may enhance the model's ability to capture complex relationships within data, especially for datasets with inherent hierarchical or graph-based structure.
-Another promising avenue is extending our framework to optimize the parameter settings for each algorithm recommended, possibly using reinforcement learning, thus widening its applicability and enhancing precision.
+First, integrating into the model pipeline dimensionality reduction techniques such as principal component analysis or autoencoders could further optimize the system's performance in high-dimensional spaces, particularly in scenarios where the feature set is large or sparsely populated.
+Additionally, exploring alternative feature extraction methods such as graph neural networks may enhance the model's ability to capture complex relationships within data, especially for datasets with inherent hierarchical or graph-based structure.
+Another promising avenue could include extending ClustRecNet to optimize the parameter settings for each clustering algorithm recommended, possibly using reinforcement learning, thus widening its applicability and enhancing precision.